finol-digital/Card-Game-Simulator/docs/index.md

 ## Create Custom Games
 With CGS, users can create and share their own custom card games!

-You can download additional games by pressing the top button of the Main Menu:
+You can download additional games by hitting the top banner of the Main Menu:

 ![Main Menu Image](assets/img/mainmenu.png)

-In the Game Selection Menu, press "Download":
+In the Game Selection Menu, hit the "Download" button in the top-right:

 ![Game Selection Menu Image](assets/img/selectionmenu.png)